International Women's Day

 A European Union-funded initiative, the IT4U computer training course ran between September and November 2010.
-The course gave 20 mature members of the community the opportunity to develop basic computer skills to enhance their quality of life.
+The course gave 20 senior citizens of the community the opportunity to develop basic computer skills to enhance their quality of life.

-Over the 18-week programme, the students attended weekly training sessions (there were two groups of 10 students) during which time they learnt about using word and excel, and to use the internet and email safely.
-The course which was aimed at the older members of our community targeted those who required coaching in steps from as basic as switching on a computer.
+Over the 18-week programme, the students attended weekly training sessions (there were two groups of 10 students) during which time they learnt about using Microsoft Office, emails and surfing the internet safely.
+The course was aimed at the older members of our community, targeting those who required coaching in basic computing skills such as switching on a computer.

-The successful end of the course was celebrated in style at the local Bedwell Community Centre when the students, their tutors and SWF members enjoyed a fish and (micro)chip supper.
+The successful conclusion of the course was celebrated in style at the local Bedwell Community Centre where the students, their tutors and SWF members enjoyed a fish and (micro)chip supper.
 As part of the celebrations, all students were awarded a certificate of attendance by Cllr Sherma Batson.